maxim2266/str/README.md

 Constructs a non-owning object referencing the given range of bytes.

 `str str_acquire_chars(const char* const s, const size_t n)`<br>
 Constructs an owning object for the specified range of bytes.
-The range should be safe to pass to `free(3)` function.
+The pointer `s` should be safe to pass to `free(3)` function.

 `str str_acquire(const char* const s)`<br>
 Constructs an owning object from the given C string.
 The string should be safe to pass to `free(3)` function.

+`str str_move(str* const ps)`<br>
+Saves the given object to a temporary, resets the source object to `str_null`, and then returns the saved object.

 #### String Modification

 `void str_assign(str* const ps, const str s)`<br>
 Assigns the object `s` to the object pointed to by `ps`.
 Any memory owned by the target object is freed before the assignment.

-`str str_move(str* const ps)`<br>
-Saves the given object to a temporary, resets the source object to `str_null`, and then returns the saved object.

 `void str_clear(str* const ps)`<br>
 Sets the target object to `str_null` after freeing any memory owned by the target.